smartfog/fogflow/doc/en/source/edge.rst

 -----------------------------------------------------------

 you need to change the following addresses in start.sh according to your own environment:

--**output.elasticsearch.hosts**: It is the elasticsearch host IP adress on which metricbeat will share the metric data.
+- **output.elasticsearch.hosts**: It is the elasticsearch host IP address on which metricbeat will share the metric data.

 - change the details of Elasticsearch in metricbeat.docker.yml file as below: